brando90/ultimate-utils/prompts/writing_ml_research/introductions.md

 Instructions to write a top quality Introduction section for Machine Learning papers:
 1.

+One line summary for top quality introduction section: The introduction (1 page, 100 readers);
+i.
+Describe the problem ii.
+State your contributions iii.
+And after briefly implication/impact, why it matters.

 Other useful points to keep in mind in the writing of the introduction:
 -
 ```